If you’re hoping to find out how to cook frozen burritos in an air fryer you’ve come to the right place!

 - Air fryers with dial controls can be set to the cooking temperature then set for 3 mins cooking time.
 When the timer is finished it’s ready for you to add the food and get started cooking

-Use at least 3 minutes time at 180°F time to preheat your air fryer.
+Use at least 3 minutes time at 180°F to preheat your air fryer.
 (Note: 5 minutes or more is fine too.
 It’s just longer than is necessary)

 Getting your burritos ready to cook